DanNBullock/app-track_aLIC/README.md

 ## Overview of app-track_aLIC

 This application produces a streamline-based model of the anterior limb of the internal capsule.
+It further divides its output into a superior (canonical) and inferior (non-canonical) components.

 ### App use case